rubenwardy/minetest_modding_book/_en/basics/lua.md

 The variable hasn't been assigned a value yet, doesn't exist, or has been uninitialised (meaning set to nil).

-The same applies to functions.
-Functions are variables of a special type, and should be made local, because other mods could have functions with the same names.
+Functions are variables of a special type, but should also be made local, because other mods could have functions with the same names.

 API tables should be used to allow other mods to call the functions: